-The UK government struck a deal with the video conferencing company Zoom just weeks before security officials warned that its platform should not be used for sensitive Whitehall communications.
+The UK government struck a deal with the video conferencing company Zoom just weeks before security officials warned that its platform should not be used for sensitive Whitehall communications, NS Tech can reveal.

 The contract, worth up to £2m, allows a range of government departments, including the Ministry of Defence, the Cabinet Office and the Department of Health and Social Care, to directly procure corporate Zoom licences.